provider image

 Frequently asked questions about Skyrizi (risankizumab)

-How long do Skyrizi (risankizumab) side effects last?
+How long does Skyrizi (risankizumab) take to work?

 Is Skyrizi (risankizumab) a biologic?

 Yes, Skyrizi (risankizumab) is a type of biologic medication.
-Biologics are medications that are made from living sources, like cells, in the lab.
-Skyrizi (risankizumab) is a monoclonal antibody, which is a lab-made protein that's made from cells.
-The medication helps block inflammation in your body to relieve symptoms of different inflammatory problems.
+Biologics are made from living things, like cells, in the lab.
+Skyrizi (risankizumab) is a monoclonal antibody, which is a lab-made protein made from cells.
+It helps block inflammation in your body.
+This relieves symptoms of certain inflammatory problems.

 Is Skyrizi (risankizumab) an immunosuppressant?